 Submissions must include 3-5 learning objectives.
 Academic submissions must also include a reference list of at least 10 references.

-The Center’s position on the “Positive Sexuality is Humanizing” theme is summarized below:
+The Center’s position on the “Positive Sexuality Promotes Open and Honest Communication” theme is summarized below:

 “Being sex positive means going beyond basic reproductive biology and being free to discuss a full spectrum of sexual attitudes and behaviors.
 Not only does this include communicating one’s needs and wants from a sexual perspective, but also recognizing that communication and negotiation are essential to positive sexual interactions and outcomes” (Williams, Thomas, Prior, & Walters, 2015).

 For more information about the theme, we recommend reading this brief article: “Introducing a Multidisciplinary Framework of Positive Sexuality,” available here: https://journalofpositivesexuality.org/wp-content/uploads/2021/09/10.51681-1.112_Introducing-a-Multidisciplinary-Framework-for-Positive-Sexuality_Williams-Thomas-Prior-Walters.pdf

 The deadline for proposals is September 30, 2023.

 Presenters will need to register for the conference, price to be determined.
 A limited number of scholarships are available; please contact email@example.com for more information and to apply.